Foundations of English Grammar$75

 About this course

-This will be a quick 4 week intensive course designed to focus on the fundamentals of grammar in the English Language.
+This 10 week course composed of 5 intensive lessons is designed to focus on the fundamentals of grammar in the English Language.
 We will build from the foundation of word class, or parts of speech, to conjugating and types of phrases, then onto sentence composition and structure.
 This course is designed to improve student’s grammar, punctuation, and all around writing skills, and lessons will involve student participation of repetitive practice exercises to instill these skills.

 Students will not be writing papers in this class, rather they will be approaching writing more mathematically as we break each aspect of a sentence down week by week.
 Students taking this class can expect to gain a much better understanding for proper grammatical writing, and have an all around better grasp on the technical aspects of writing in the English language.